 Frequently Asked Questions on Divorce Law

 Going through a divorce can be a difficult experience that is unqiue in every case, but there are also common topics which are brought up during the divorce process.
 Matters of family law and divorce should be trusted to an experienced family law firm.
-At DeFazio Bal, our Glen Allen and Midlothian divorce attorneys are here to answer your questions.
+At DeFazio Bal, our Richmond divorce attorneys are here to answer your questions.

 Q: If I owned a business before the marriage, does my spouse still take half?